-These 5-ingredient sunbutter cookies are the perfect combination of sweet, salty, chewy, and surprisingly wholesome.
-They're nut-free, oil-free, refined sugar-free, and ready in 25 minutes!
+These sunbutter cookies are the perfect combination of sweet, salty, chewy, and wholesome.
+They're vegan, nut-free, oil-free, refined sugar-free, and easily made gluten-free.
+Ready in 25 minutes!

 - made from healthy, plant-based ingredients (WFPB)

 - easy to prepare and ready in less than 25 minutes

 - nut-free, vegan, and great for school lunch boxes

 - naturally sweetened with maple syrup and coconut sugar

 - and every bit as delicious as peanut butter cookies!

 - roasted sunflower seed butter - I usually buy the unsweetened one from Trader Joe's, but there are several other brands available in stores and online, including the Sunbutter name brand.
 Or see tips below for making your own sunbutter at home!

 - maple syrup - if using sweetened sunbutter, decrease the maple syrup to 3 tablespoons and add 2 teaspoons non-dairy milk.